ObserverOfTime/DiscordThemes/MiniThemes/README.md

 # Mini Themes

-Themes for the desktop client, meant to compliment other themes.
+Themes for the desktop client, meant to complement other themes.

 ### [Restore Titlebar](RestoreTitlebar)